phelipetls/blog/content/posts/how-not-to-write-forms-in-react/index.md

 it during code review.
 Using `useState` for every input in a form is inefficient and difficult to maintain, so it's best to avoid it.

-I really like react-hook-form API.
-It abstracts away the DOM API needed to get form values into a nice object, that maps input names to their values, in the submit function.
+I really like react-hook-form, it gives you a nicely object nicely maps input names to their values in the submit event handler:

-{{< react >}}
+{{< react "hl_Lines=4-7 11 14 23-25" >}}
 import { useForm } from 'react-hook-form'

 function App() {